 Eligibility for school transport only applies where the child's place of ordinary residence is more than two miles from the nearest Welsh-medium primary school or three miles from the nearest Welsh-medium secondary school.

-7. Arrangements with other local authorities
+7. Transport arrangements to attend schools in other local authorities